Information Technology Policies

-Franklin & Marshall strives to set an appropriate balance between retention of electronic back up files and tapes to allow for responsible management of our systems and services and the need to eliminate data that should no longer be retained.
+Franklin & Marshall strives to set an appropriate balance between retention of electronic back up files to allow for responsible management of our systems and services and the need to eliminate data that should no longer be retained.
 What follows outlines our retention policy.

 When attempting to make a specific determination as to how long any particular piece of data from an individual user's account may be retained or recoverable, it is important to keep in mind both the retention policies and procedures outlined below.
 And as well, the College's provisioning/deprovisioning matrix.
 This matrix defines how long a user's account may remain active after they depart and there is some variation based upon user type. (student, faculty, alumni, emeritus, etc.)